What Does Medicare Insurance Cover?

 - Getting a second opinion prior to surgery

-Medicare Part C, also known as Medicare Advantage plans, describes private insurance policies approved by Medicare.
+Medicare Part C, also known as Medicare Advantage plans, describes private insurance policies approved by Medicare and the federal government.
 These policies offer additional coverage, such as dental, eye, and prescription drug coverage, for a higher cost.
 When you enroll in Medicare Part C, though, you can only visit doctors in your network.
+Comparing health insurance companies and insurance plans will help you find a plan with the right network coverage.

 Will Medicare Cover the Cost of Walkers and Wheelchairs?